 Build a frame out of 2x4s and attach the desk to the wall

 You will attach this beauty to the wall by building a frame to slide it on to.
 The frame is made from 2x4s and put together with pocket holes and pocket screws.
-Make sure you measure the inside of the desk really well, so that it will fit snug.
+Make sure you measure the inside of the desk really well so that it will fit snugly.
 I had to do this twice (another hiccup) to have a good fit, the first frame I built was a wee bit small.
 The long 2×4 piece should measure exactly the width of the inside of your desk.
 Mine was 33″, but be sure and measure yours to get a precise cut.

 Attach the frame to the studs using wood screws